SumiSastri/google-firebase-and-react/docs/react-front-end/react-routing.md

 2. `Switch` constructor changes to `Routes` and no elements can be placed between `Routes` and `Route` providers

 3. `useHistory` replaced by `useNavigate` hook

+4. `useParams` to pass data - no change